 If you’ve been around this blog for very long at all, you’ve probably noticed that I spend a lot of time discussing Vanguard, to the exclusion of other mutual fund and brokerage companies.
 If you don’t know why Vanguard is so special (and my usual default choice when people ask where to invest), this post is for you.
 In 2020, 9 years after originally writing this post, the time has finally come to update it.
 It needed precious little update.

 At Vanguard, the management company is owned by the mutual funds, which in turn, are owned by you and me.
 There are no profits or dividends that need to go to the mutual fund company’s owners.
 What does that mean?
 It means we get to keep them and it increases our returns over time.

 As you would expect, these lower expenses allow Vanguard funds to outperform its peers, especially in the fixed income categories.
-Time after time, over any reasonable, Vanguard funds outperform the majority of their peers.
+Time after time, over any reasonable time frame, Vanguard funds outperform the majority of their peers.
 Over the last ten years, Vanguard funds outperformed 85% of their peers.

 #4 Index Funds